Grahp/Website/steno-editing-model.md

 ## Selection Mode

-Instead of having one mode where everything is done, you additionally have a selection mode.
+Instead of having one mode where everything is done, you have one additional mode: selection mode.

 In selection mode, you move and extend what you're selecting.